-The results in Fig. 5 illustrate the control by Vz over the equator for different degrees of bubble development/rise velocity as manifested by the varying time delay in the spread F onset at off-equatorial latitudes.
-The larger evening vertical drift with peak value (Vzp) of around 60 m/s could result in rapid bubble rise velocity (>100 m/s) that caused post sunset spread F over Cachoeira Paulista at earlier post sunset local times (before 20 LT and 22 LT in the two cases considered).
-These cases can be classified as well-developed bubble events with the equatorial apex heights probably exceeding ~ 1000 km.
-Apparently the TEW that was present during these events, as indicated by a small degree of conjugate point asymmetry in the evening Vz (clearly seen in the Vzp values at BV and CG in Fig. 5, panels 1 and 2) did not have much influence on the bubble growth in the presence of such large vertical drift.
-The case of the less developed bubbles with equatorial apex height not attaining the ~ 900 km height limit necessary for SF occurrence at Cachoeira Paulista corresponded to Vzp of only ~ 35 m/s (panel 3).
-The limit of Vzp for the case of the bubble growth not attaining an apex height of ~ 650 km, which is the limit for observing SF over the conjugate stations, is only ~ 30 m/s (panel 4).
-In other words, the Vzp should be > 30 m/s for the bubbles expand to 650 km that is the minimum height necessary for spread F to be observable over the conjugate stations.
+[22] The results in Figure 5 illustrate the control by V_z over the equator for different degrees of bubble development/rise velocity as manifested by the varying time delay in the spread F onset at off-equatorial latitudes.
+The larger evening vertical drift with peak value (V{zp}) of around 60 m/s could result in rapid bubble rise velocity (>100 m/s) that caused postsunset spread F over Cachoeira Paulista at earlier postsunset local times (before 2000 LT and 2200 LT in the two cases considered).
+These cases can be classified as well-developed bubble events with the equatorial apex heights probably exceeding ~1000 km.
+Apparently the TEW that was present during these events, as indicated by a small degree of conjugate point asymmetry in the evening V_z (clearly seen in the V{zp} values at BV and CG in Figures 5a and 5b) did not have much influence on the bubble growth in the presence of such large vertical drift.
+The case of the less developed bubbles with equatorial apex height not attaining the ~900 km height limit necessary for SF occurrence at Cachoeira Paulista corresponded to V{zp} of only \sim 35 m/s (Figure 5c).
+The limit of V{zp} for the case of the bubble growth not attaining an apex height of \sim 650 km, which is the limit for observing SF over the conjugate stations, is only \sim 30 m/s (Figure 5d).
+In other words, the V{zp} should be >30 m/s for the bubbles extending to 650 km that is the minimum height necessary for spread F to be observable over the conjugate stations.
 The lowest vertical drift of 22 m/s corresponded to the case of a stable postsunset equatorial F region.
 Thus we have evidence of a systematic control by the evening vertical drift on the growth rate for the spread F/plasma bubble development.
-We note further that this systematic control is not likely affected by the TEW whose magnitude, it appears, was not expressive enough in the presence of the relatively larger V{zp} values (Fig 5).
-These results are in reasonably good general agreement with the results from previous studies connecting Vzp with the ESF intensity (for example, Abdu et al., 1983b; Fejer et al., 1999) though these earlier studies did not consider the presence of the TEW.
-Thus, in the sense that a verification on the possible role of TEW was possible (although with little effect during the period analyzed), the COPEX data has permitted additional refinement in the relationship between the Vzp and ESF development.
+We note further that statistically this systematic control is not likely affected by the TEW whose magnitude, it appears, was not expressive enough in the presence of the relatively larger $V{\rm zp}$ values (Figure 5).
+These results are in reasonably good general agreement with the results from previous studies connecting V{zp} with the ESF intensity [e.g., Abdu et al., 1983b; Fejer et al., 1999] though these earlier studies did not consider the presence of the TEW.
+Thus, in the sense that a verification on the possible role of TEW was possible (although with little effect during the period analyzed), the COPEX data has permitted additional refinement in the relationship between the V{zp} and ESF development.
 It should be pointed out here, that the picture described above is the results of a mean behavior.
-The connection between the changes in individual Vzp and ESF intensity is bound to present a good degree of variability on a day-to-day basis due to other factors such as the amplitude of a possible seeding source, the nature of the LSWS as observed here and as considered by Tsunoda (2008), the presence of a TEW of larger intensity, etc.
+The connection between the changes in individual V{zp} and ESF intensity is bound to present a good degree of variability on a day-to-day basis owing to other factors such as the amplitude of a possible seeding source, the nature of the LSWS as observed here and as considered by Tsunoda [2008], the presence of a TEW of larger intensity, etc.